 Westminster’s City Plan (November 2016) is available above and all associated documents can be downloaded below:

-Paper copies are available on request (020 7641 2503 or firstname.lastname@example.org) or for inspection at Westminster City Hall and Westminster’s libraries.
+Paper copies are available on request (firstname.lastname@example.org) or for inspection at Westminster City Hall and Westminster’s libraries.

 Here you can see information on the previous stages of Westminster's City Plan.

 This note sets out how the council will apply its affordable housing policy and how payments in lieu are calculated.
-Please note the per unit sum figures stated in the Interim Note are out of date.
+Please note Gross Internal Area is now used for the calculations and the per unit sum figures stated in the Interim Note are out of date.
 The correct figures are given below.

 The 'per unit sum' figure is currently £304,000 (and £406,000 in the designated higher value areas) as of 1 April 2016.